AltGr/opam-wiki/Quick_Install.md

 #### Debian

-Binary packages of OPAM 1.1 are available in for the [testing](http://packages.debian.org/jessie/opam) and [unstable](http://packages.debian.org/sid/opam) distributions.
-See [here](http://packages.debian.org/search?searchon=names&keywords=opam)  for the latest.
-Wheezy users will have to compile from source, pin the packages from the testing repository, or request a backport from Debian.
+Binary packages of OPAM 1.1.0 are available for the [testing](http://packages.debian.org/jessie/opam) and [unstable](http://packages.debian.org/sid/opam) distributions.
+OPAM 1.1.1 Shoud be available shortly, see [here](http://packages.debian.org/search?searchon=names&keywords=opam) for the latest.
+Wheezy users are left with the options of compiling from source, pinning the packages from the testing repository, requesting a backport from Debian, or using our binary installer below.

 #### OSX